-Why 11 minutes?
-According to SleepIQ® data collected by Sleep Number after DST in March 2016, on average, people were in bed 11 fewer minutes the night DST began compared with the average Saturday night that March.
+Why 15 minutes?
+According to SleepIQ® data collected by Sleep Number after DST in March 2018, on average, people slept 15 fewer minutes the night DST began compared with the average Saturday night.

 Most adults need a solid seven to eight hours of sleep.
 Most of us aren’t getting it.
 Some 31 percent of adults get less than six hours of sleep per day, according to self-reported data from the National Health Interview Survey.
 If you’re already in a sleep deficit, losing one more hour digs you further into the trench of sleep deprivation.

-To help you get to sleep the night before DST begins (and subsequent nights when it’s too bright out to sleep), close the curtains and dim the lights in the evening.
+To help you get to sleep the night before DST begins (and subsequent nights when it’s too bright out to sleep), close the curtains and dim the lights in the evening one hour before bedtime.
 Switch to sleep-friendly orange light bulbs.
 Before bed, limit time on electronic devices; they emit blue light, which suppresses the body’s production of melatonin, a hormone necessary for sleep.
+Or, if you are using electronic devices, turn on the blue-light blocking filter or wear blue-light blocking glasses which are inexpensive to purchase online.
 To avoid feeling groggy in the morning after losing an hour of sleep, expose yourself to as much natural light as possible upon waking, which helps reset your body’s circadian rhythm.
 Throw open the curtains.
 Go for an early morning walk.

 Resetting your body clock works only if you actually follow through and wake up with the new schedule.
 Sleeping in won’t make you feel rested if you struggle to reset your body clock the rest of the week.
 When the alarm goes off, get up.